Star Wars: The Rise of Skywalker -- Everything you need to know before it hits cinemas

 Trailers and footage

 We've seen more since then.
-Most recently there was the "They fly now" footage, which... people didn't react favourably to.
+Including the recent "they fly now" footage, which... people didn't react favourably to.

 The cast